 Is it like Paintball or other Combat Sports?

-- Realism: Sites run realistic scenarios that will appeal to everyone who enjoy action movies or play combat based computer and console games.
+- Realism: Sites run realistic scenarios that will appeal to everyone who enjoys action movies or play combat-based computer and console games.
 The range of weapons available in airsoft is staggering and you can get everything from assault rifles, silenced pistols, shotguns, sniper rifles and even heavy machine guns if you want to lay down heavy covering fire.
 In short, you can play the character that you always wanted to.

 How do you know when you are ‘HIT’?

 Unlike Paintball where players are marked when hit, Airsoft uses an honour system whereby you call yourself out when hit.
 Often hit players indicate they have been hit by shouting “Hit” and raising an arm or hand.
-Games normally have medic and re-gen rules which means you are never out of the game for more than a few minutes right up until the game ends, so no one sits out for the rest of the game when hit.
+Games normally have a medic and re-gen rules which means you are never out of the game for more than a few minutes right up until the game ends, so no one sits out for the rest of the game when hit.
 Airsoft players are therefore very honest and friendly, with a strong worldwide community.
 We have marshals that monitor the games and will promptly address any concerns players may have.
 Sportsmanship is the key!

 Is it safe?